T-Mohamed-Shafeek/langgraph-lc-academy-repo-with-groq/CONCEPT.md

     messages: Annotated[list[AnyMessage], add_messages]

 1. MessagesState is TypedDict that has one Key called 'messages'.
 And in this key new messages (AnyMessae) will be appended.
-2. asically, the Nature of a Node is that it takes a State as input and returns an Updated state, overwriting the state in the whole group.
+2. Basically, the Nature of a Node is that it takes a State as input and returns an Updated state, overwriting the state in the whole group.
 3. But, here we are passing Messages as the state, so thinking logically, we should not overwrite the message.
 4. Overwritting message state means that we're actually forgetting to preserve the previous message.
 So whenever